-Anger management is extremely important to stay healthy.
-Otherwise anger can cause serious health issues such as high blood pressure, heart attack and stroke.
-I believe the so called Alzheimer’s dementia is in fact due to the cumulative damage to the memory cells of the brain, caused by the repeated outbursts of anger.
+Anger management is extremely important in order to stay healthy.
+Otherwise, anger can cause serious health issues such as high blood pressure, heart attack and stroke.
+I believe Alzheimer’s dementia may in part be due to the cumulative damage to the memory cells of the brain, caused by the repeated outbursts of anger.

 When you are angry, you create huge stress for yourself and everyone else around you.
 In the grip of anger, your actions are completely illogical, but you don’t see it that way.
 However, someone else can readily see it.